Birth Injury Lawyer Los Angeles And Injuries Attorney

 Birth injuries can be devastating to not only the child but to the parents as well.
 Most commonly, birth injuries relate to failure to deliver a baby in a timely manner, failure to properly deliver a baby either vaginally or by c-section, or failure to monitor a baby following delivery.

 Most commonly, a birth injury occurs because of the baby’s size or the position of the baby during labor and delivery.
 A birth injury attorney can help navigate your family through the legal waters.

 - Large babies.
 Birthweight over about 4,000 grams (8 pounds, 13 ounces)

 - Prematurity.
-Babies born before 37 weeks (premature babies have more fragile bodies and may be more easily injured)
+Babies born before 37 weeks (premature babies have more fragile bodies and can be more easily injured)

 - Cephalopelvic disproportion.
 The size and shape of the mother’s pelvis is not adequate for the baby to be born vaginally